tytydraco/yessleep/out/Chhayagarh_There_is_no_Church_in_Chhayagarh.md

 “There you are, Mr. Eden.
 I was beginning to think you would never find me.”

 His voice was mine, but there was another layered under it: an older, deeper, sinister rasp.
-Whatever this was, it wasn’t inhuman.
+Whatever this was, it wasn’t human.
 Remembering Shivdas’ advice, I kept my eyes on it.

 “I have come to—”